Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers have a 5-5 record against the spread while finishing 7-3 overall in their last 10 contests.
+- The Cavaliers are 4-6 against the spread and 6-4 overall in their past 10 contests.

 - The Cavaliers average 112.3 points per game, just 0.8 fewer points than the 113.1 the Knicks allow.